dougwilson/nodejs-depd/Readme.md

 of the `deprecate()` call and will display the name of the function called, similar to the name displayed in a stack trace.

+### deprecate.function(fn, message)

+Call this function to wrap a given function in a deprecation message on any call to the function.
+An optional message can be supplied to provide a custom message.

 ## Display

 When a user calls a function in your library that you mark deprecated, they